Music Man (company): Ernie Ball Music Man

-Ernie Ball started producing a modern acoustic bass guitar in 1972 under the name Earthwood.
+Ernie Ball started producing a modern acoustic bass in 1972 under the name Earthwood.
 Sterling Ball, Ernie's son, was an acquaintance of Fender and helped beta-test early Music Man models.
 Sterling took control of the Ernie Ball company in 1974.

 Under Sterling's direction, Ernie Ball acquired Music Man.
 The deal included trademarks, inventory, and a warehouse, but no factory.
 A factory was built with the help of Dudley Gimpel, and instrument production began in 1985.
 The first Ernie Ball Music Man StingRay bass hit the market soon after.

 Ernie Ball Music Man improved their visibility in the guitar market with a succession of new guitar models, which were largely player-endorsed.
 They also introduced a series of new electric bass models.

+In July of 2026, Ernie Ball Purchased Source Audio, Making Source Audio a subsidiary of Ernie Ball Music Man.